Slack: set up

 Spoke will connect with Slack and you'll be asked to authorize it.

 To create a new request in a channel, make sure that Spoke is invited to the channel you're using.
 You can Direct Message Spoke as well, if you'd like to keep your request private from the channel.

 Once Spoke is invited, all you need to do to start a request is tag Spoke as @Spoke, just like tagging a coworker.

-With all new requests, Spoke will search the knowledge base to see if there are resources ready to respond to your question.
+With all new requests, Spoke will first search the knowledge base to see if there are resources ready to respond to your question.
 If so, the KB will be offered as a potential answer, and you'll be asked if the answer was helpful.
 (Make sure you tell Spoke Yes, or No)

 Using App Actions

 In any channel where @Spoke has been invited, select the three dots to the right of the message, and look for 'create a request'

 If you convert a colleague's slack message, you will both be included on the request.
 Spoke will confirm your request has been created by @Mentioning in Channel: